Laptops

 Processors

-• Intel Celeron M - for basic tasks and performance
+• Intel Celeron - for basic tasks and performance

-• AMD Sempron Mobile - for basic tasks and performance
+• AMD Sempron - for basic tasks and performane

 Memory